O.J. Simpson Is Free: ‘Social Media Is Everywhere’ So The Juice Isn’t As Loose As People Think

 After nine years behind bars, the nation’s headlines deem O.J.
 Simpson a free man today, spawning a new chapter in one of the most high-profile cases in the nation’s history.
-Mark Fuhrman is a former detective with the Los Angeles Police Department who played a major part in the investigation on murder charges in OJ’s prior acquitted case, offers his thoughts on Simpson’s parole release on Fox & Friends Weekend Sunday morning.
+Mark Fuhrman, a former detective with the Los Angeles Police Department who played a major part in the investigation of murder charges in OJ’s prior acquitted case, offered his thoughts on Simpson’s parole release on Fox & Friends Weekend Sunday morning.

-O.J. was released a little after 12 a.m. on Sunday and the first picture of Simpson as a free man is going for $20,000, according to a reporter from Fox News who was covering O.J.’s release from outside the prison.
+O.J. was released a little after 12 a.m. on Sunday, and the first picture of Simpson as a free man is going for $20,000, according to a reporter from Fox News who was covering O.J.’s release from outside the prison.
 With “The Juice Is Loose” becoming a popular play on words today in the news, Fuhrman reminds the Fox audience he is not as loose as one might think.
-O.J. has some very strict parole guidelines to follow from the amount of alcohol he is allowed to drink to possible random searches of his home.
+O.J. has some very strict parole guidelines to follow, from the amount of alcohol he is allowed to drink to possible random searches of his home.

-The asking price for the first picture of Simpson as a free man is an indication of the public’s on-going interest in Simpson and for sure cameras will be following him just about everywhere, speculates the Fox anchors and Fuhrman, which will more than likely add some stress to O.J.’s new found freedom, or the level of freedom that comes along with parole.
+The asking price for the first picture of Simpson as a free man is an indication of the public’s ongoing interest in Simpson, and for sure cameras will be following him just about everywhere, speculates the Fox anchors and Fuhrman, which will more than likely add some stress to O.J.’s new found freedom, or the level of freedom that comes along with parole.
 To make matters even worse for O.J.’s plight, the access to social media is in the hands of just about everyone today, so if he slips up in even the slightest of way, chances are it will be documented and tossed online for the world to see.

 Out on parole: OJ Simpson signs his release papers after nine years in prison https://t.co/lXiIP3B3N9 pic.twitter.com/DxyaDbHLA5